Route Grading

 Toponeige grading system

-Made popular by Volodia Shahshahani, the grading system includes three grades: a technical downhill (skiing) grade, an up-hill grade (not used on camptocamp) and an exposure grade.
+Made popular by Volodia Shahshahani, the grading system includes three grades: a technical downhill (skiing) grade, an up-hill grade and an exposure grade.
 More details can be found (in French) on the website of Volopresse Editions.

 Technical skiing grade # for the downhill portion of the itinerary